mozilla-spidermonkey/spidermonkey.dev/_posts/2021-05-04-implementing-private-fields.markdown

 1. Accessing an a property on an object that doesn't have it returns `undefined`.
 Private fields are specified to throw a `TypeError`, as a result of the [`PrivateFieldGet` algorithm][privatefieldget].
 2. Setting a property on an object that doesn't have it simply adds the property.
 Private fields will throw a `TypeError` in [`PrivateFieldSet`][privatefieldset].
 3. Adding a private field to an object that already has that field also throws a `TypeError` in [`PrivateFieldAdd`][privatefieldadd].
-See "The Constructor Override Trick" below for how this can happen.
+See "The Constructor Override Trick" above for how this can happen.

 To handle the different semantics, we modified the bytecode emission for private field accesses.
 We added a new bytecode op, `CheckPrivateField` which verifies an object has the correct state for a given private field.
 This means throwing an exception if the property is missing or present, as appropriate for Get/Set or Add. `CheckPrivateField` is emitted just before using the regular 'computed property name' path (the one used for `A[someKey]`).

 `CheckPrivateField` is designed such that we can easily implement an [inline cache][ic] using [CacheIR][cacheir].
 Since we are storing private fields as properties, we can use the Shape of an object as a guard, and simply return the appropriate boolean value.
 The Shape of an object in SpiderMonkey determines what properties it has, and where they are located in the storage for that object.
 Objects that have the same shape are guaranteed to have the same properties, and it's a perfect check for an IC for `CheckPrivateField`.

-Other modifications we made to make to the engine include excluding private fields from the property enumeration protocol, and allowing the extension of sealed objects if we are adding private field.
+Other modifications we made to make to the engine include omitting private fields from the property enumeration protocol, and allowing the extension of sealed objects if we are adding private field.

 [ic]: https://www.mgaudet.ca/technical/2018/6/5/an-inline-cache-isnt-just-a-cache
 [cacheir]: https://jandemooij.nl/blog/2017/01/25/cacheir/